Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Reconciling modern machine learning practice and the bias-variance trade-off;** Mikhail Belkin et al
 - **NEURAL COLLAPSE UNDER MSE LOSS: PROXIMITY TO AND DYNAMICS ON THE CENTRAL PATH;** X.Y.
 Han et al
 - **ON THE ROLE OF NEURAL COLLAPSE IN TRANSFER LEARNING;** Tomer Galanti et al
+- **PAIRNORM: TACKLING OVERSMOOTHING IN GNNS;** Lingxiao Zhao, Leman Akoglu
+- **REVISITING OVER-SMOOTHING IN BERT FROM THE PERSPECTIVE OF GRAPH;** Han Shi et al
+- **ANTI-OVERSMOOTHING IN DEEP VISION TRANSFORMERS VIA THE FOURIER DOMAIN ANALYSIS: FROM THEORY TO PRACTICE;** Peihao Wang et al